Harley-Davidson Cycle Tow (1930)

 Surviving accounts suggest the Cycle Tow worked reasonably well for towing.
 Its weakness came when ridden in normal solo form.
 With the mechanism folded, the motorcycle could feel awkward and unstable compared with a standard Harley-Davidson.

-Harley-Davidson answered that need in 1932 with the first Servi-Car.
-Instead of folding helper wheels, the Servi-Car used a dedicated rear axle, reverse gear, cargo box, and stable three-wheel layout.
+Introduced in 1932, the Servi-Car replaced folding helper wheels with a dedicated rear axle, reverse gear, cargo box, and stable three-wheel layout.
 It remained in production until 1973.

 Cycle Tow vs. Servi-Car